bryntam/bryntam/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I’m currently working on learning how to use API's such as for Valorant. \n I’m currently learning C and trying to do easy and medium Leetcodes after completing CSCA48 and will learn Java for my upcoming course CSCB07
+I’m currently working on learning how to use API's such as for Valorant. \
+I’m currently learning C and trying to do easy and medium Leetcodes after completing CSCA48 and will learn Java for my upcoming course CSCB07